 Yes, it’s as easy as using a Ziploc bag.
 Remember, all you need is to contain moisture and heat.
 This method works well with frozen dumplings.

-Cook dumplings in a microwave-safe bowl.
+Cook dumplings in a microwave-safe bowl

+Fill the bowl with enough water to cover the dumplings.
+Set the microwave on high and cook the dumplings for 4-6 minutes.
 First, fill the Ziploc bag with water.
 Then add the number of dumplings you would like to steam.
 Cover the dumplings with water and let them soak for a moment.

 Next, drain the water.
 Keep the dumplings in a plastic bag and seal them, leaving only a small corner open.
 Heat the dumplings in the microwave on medium for a few minutes.